How to Create an Adoption Plan for Your Baby [You are in Control of Your Adoption Plan]

 - is available to you 24 hours a day.

 - is licensed and has qualified adoption specialists and counselors on staff to support you before, during and after the adoption.

-When you choose to work with American Adoptions, you can be sure that all of our adoption specialists will meet all of these requirements.
+When working with American Adoptions, you can be sure that all of our adoption specialists will meet all of these requirements.
 To get more information on our support services, call 1-800-ADOPTION and speak to one of our adoption professionals today.

 Step 2: Choosing an Adoptive Family

 Your adoption specialist will help you find an adoptive family that best matches your adoption plan.
 You will always be able to choose the family for your child, no matter where you are at in your pregnancy or adoption plan.

 To help you choose an adoptive family, ask yourself the following questions:

 - Do you want to choose the adoptive family, or do you want your adoption professional to choose one?

 - Do you want a large family with children already, or do you want a small family waiting on their first child?